-Patients treated with own olfactory ensheathing cells realize neurologic improvementJune 28th, 2013 in Medical research /
+Patients treated with own olfactory ensheathing cells realize neurologic improvementJune 28, 2013 in Medicine & Health / Medical research

 A team of researchers in Poland who treated three of six paraplegics with spinal cord injury using transplanted olfactory ensheathing cells found that the three treated patients showed neurological improvement and no adverse effects while the three control patients who did not receive transplants saw no improvement.